awsdocs/amazon-s3-developer-guide/doc_source/VirtualHosting.md

 For information about DNS\-compatible names, see [Limitations](#VirtualHostingLimitations)\.
 For more information about keys, see [Keys](Introduction.md#BasicsKeys)\.

 **Example Virtual Hosted–Style**
-This example uses the follolwing:
+This example uses the following:
 + Bucket Name ‐ `johnsmith.eu`
 + Region ‐ Europe \(Ireland\)
 + Key Name ‐ `homepage.html`